Major Call for Proposals - Phase II (2020-2023)

 - January 2020 - Launch of the call for proposals

-- May 2020 - Analysis and recommendations on PP
+- Summer 2020 - Analysis and recommendations on PP

 - Only ULaval professors are eligible for funding from Sentinel North (SN).
 Eligible researchers must meet the eligibility criteria of the Federal granting councils.